sematic-ai/sematic/docs/types.md

 ![Image type visualization](./images/ImageType.png)

+An `Image` object can be returned by itself, or as part of greater output type, as shown in the example above (e.g. dataclass, dictionary, tuple, list, etc.).

+All image types that are supported by browsers are supported.

 ## The `Link` type

 If you need to output a URL in one of your Sematic functions and you would like